 The main sources of real estate law are as follows:

-The Ministry of Land, Infrastructure and Transport (MOLIT) has announced its plan to establish a "real estate transaction platform based on blockchain” by 2024, which is expected to enhance the accessibility and transparency of the public records of real estate transactions.
+Moreover, the government has been gradually accommodating new business models within the regulatory framework.
+The Ministry of Land, Infrastructure and Transport (MOLIT) has announced its plan to establish a “real estate transaction platform based on blockchain” by 2024, which is expected to enhance the accessibility and transparency of the public records of real estate transactions.

 Property rights that may be acquired include:

-Representations and warranties typically include:
+Representations and warranties provided in a commercial real estate transaction typically include:

 Even if a buyer did not cause the pollution or contamination of a property, such buyer is responsible for the pollution or contamination unless such buyer was not aware of, or could not have been made aware of, the state of pollution or contamination of the property.